smit-1999/scyllaDB-YCSB/README.md

 sudo usermod -aG docker smitshah
 Add the user to the docker group

+Check existing records in a node of cluster! docker exec -it some-scylla bash cqlsh
+USE ycsb;
+SELECT * FROM usertable LIMIT 10;

 TODO Tasks:
 Run ScyllaDB on 4 nodes
 ScyllaDB compaction strategies experiments